 Freeriders will love the cable car ride up to the freeride descent routes (numbers 6 and 7), which will take them back down to the Pischa valley.
 The routes are marked and secured when open to the public.
 Other routes are passable at your own risk.
 The mountain station is the starting point for the popular ski tour of the Pischahorn.
 And it’s not just skiers and snowboarders who enjoy hitting the snow at full throttle.
 Fat bikers and airboarders love it, too.
 Want to skip the cable car?
 Why not hike up the mountain, go on a snowshoeing tour, or practise speed touring on the new Dynafit-Line?

 New sports and ventures are appearing all the time.
-An amateur inventor from Germany has developed a kind of sledge for deep snow, called the Snowbraker.
+An engineer from Germany has developed the Snowbraker.
+This sled is unique in the world, capable of deep snow and safe braking.
 Fancy trying it out?
 You can hire one on Pischa.
 Word has also got around the kite surfing scene about the ideal snowkiting conditions.
 And there is a new treat in store for winter hikers – a signposted hike up the Hüreli that offers panoramic views.
 There are also igloo building courses for families and survivalists.

 The cable car only operates in winter.
 But that is no reason to steer clear of Pischa in the summer.
 Quite the opposite, in fact.
 The Pischa tour is guaranteed to deliver a first-rate singletrack experience.
 And, if the way up looks a little too steep, just take an e-bike and enjoy the uphill flow.
 Hikers and trail runners can enjoy classic paths on the Pischahorn, Hüreli and Seehorn.
 Plus, summer or winter, one thing never changes: the Mäderbeiz mountain hut is open virtually all year round.